nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 Provider systems:

-- SHALL return a `200` **OK** HTTP status code on successful retrieval of a "free" schedule and slot details.
+- SHALL return a `200` **OK** HTTP status code on successful retrieval of a "free" slot details.
 - SHALL include the free `Slot` details for the organisation which have a `freeBusyType` status of "free" and fall fully within the requested date range.
-I.e. free slots which start before timePeriod.start and free slots which end after timePeriod.end SHALL NOT be returned.
+I.e. free slots which start before the `start` parameter and free slots which end after `end` search parameter SHALL NOT be returned.
-- SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `{Resource}.meta.profile` element of the returned resources.
-- SHALL include the `Schedule`, `Slot`, `Organization` and `Location` details for the retrieved schedule(s) in a searchset `Bundle`. `Practitioner` is required in the searchset `Bundle` only if available.
+- SHALL include the `Schedule`, `Slot`, `Organization` and `Location` details associated with the returned `Slot`s as defined by the search parameter which have been specified. `Practitioner` is required in the searchset `Bundle` only if available.

   The response `Bundle` SHALL only contain `Schedule`, `Organization`, `Practitioner` and `Location` Resources related to the returned free `Slot` Resources.
 If no free slots are returned for the requested time period then no Resources should be returned within the response `Bundle`.

-- SHALL manage slot ```start``` and ```end``` times to indicate which slots can be considered ```adjacent``` and therefore be booked against a single appointment as part of a ```multi slot appointment booking```.
+- SHALL manage slot `start` and `end` times to indicate which slots can be considered `adjacent` and therefore be booked against a single appointment as part of a `multi slot appointment booking`.
 Providers are responsible for the implementation of business rules that forbid the booking of non-adjacent slots according to their own practices.

   To allow consumers to implement multi slot appointment booking, the consumer needs to be able to identify which slots can be considered adjacent.
 A provider SHALL indicate which slots are adjacent or not adjacent using the following rules: